zevaverbach/how-svelte-works/notes2.md

 {% twitter 1204039246421487616 %}

-(Yup, it was a scope monster, or to put it another way, "scope".)
+Yup, it was a scope monster, or to put it another way, "scope".
+To spell it out, that 👆👆👆 `ready = true` takes effect for the `ready` inside the anonymous function's body, well before it's called as `$$invalidate`.

+Here's more clarification from Svelte themselves:

+{% twitter 1204183558912401408 %}

+🤔 Methinks this will make more sense when I'm older.
+I mean, in part X of our little adventure...

-Given that truthiness, this means when `invalidateProp` is called, `make_dirty` gets called with the `App` instance for `component` and the _index_ of whatever prop has been modified.
+Okay then, `ready` is true for our purposes, which means when `invalidateProp` is called, `make_dirty` gets called with the `App` instance for `component` and the _index_ of whatever prop has been modified.
+So, something like `make_dirty(App, 1)`.

 The function `make_dirty`